-Could Have features are ones that might make it into your product but are really nice to haves and provide some value, but not enough to be the core of your product.
+Could Have features are ones that might make it into your product.
+They are the “nice to haves,” and do provide some value - but not enough to be the core of your product.

-Won’t Have features are ones that the team agrees should be in a future phase of the product should the data hold up, but won’t be a part of this version of your product.
+Won’t Have features are ones the team agrees should be in a future phase of the product, should the data hold up.
+These won’t be a part of the first version.

-The beauty of this framework is that it works as well on day 1 as it does on day 1000 of your product.
-Your teams may split and specialize in parts of your product instead of the whole, but you can gain clarity across your organization and features through one product journey.
+The beauty of the MoSCow method framework is that it works as well on day 1 as it does on day 1000 of your product.
+Your teams may split and specialize in parts of your product instead of the whole - but you can gain clarity across your organization and features through one product journey.

 We use and recommend a tool called Stories On Board for roadmap prioritization, while not the greatest user experience in some cases, it’s a great tool that helps bring the product, design, and development together.